simjanos-dev/LinguaCafe/README.md

 ```

 ##### Windows
-On Windows, you can run again [the installation script](/install_linguacafe.bat) to update to the latest version, or run the commands separately:
+On Windows, you can run again [the installation script](/install_linguacafe.bat) to update to the latest version, or run the commands separately.

 ## Active development disclaimer